Skip to Content

 Empowering Families

+The Empowering Families program will serve parents/caregivers of youth up to 16 years old and youth up to 18 years old.
+(Triple P stops at age 16, but youth can attend prevention workshops and participate in our Youth Advisory Council until age 18).
 Our overall goal is to enhance parental involvement and increase education about the serious risks and public health problems caused by the use/misuse of alcohol and controlled substances throughout Pima County.
 We also aim to identify and address the root cause of substance use/misuse and prevent teen self-medication among youth by providing families with the tools needed to understand and support emotional/psychological challenges.
-Program staff will facilitate evidenced based curricula, Triple P Parenting to parents/caregivers, host prevention planning workshops (ie; trauma informed care, RX360, App Chat), attend community events to share prevention resources throughout the county and recruit youth for our CFR Youth Advisory Council.
+Program staff will facilitate evidenced based curricula, Triple P Parenting to parents/caregivers, host prevention planning workshops (ie; Healthy Communication, Suicide Prevention, App Chat), attend community events to share prevention resources throughout the county.
+Programming can be offered virtually or in person.

 Sexual Health Education